Rebecca-Romero/Rebecca-Romero.github.io/README.md

 # Hello!
-My name is Rebecca Romero and Welcome to my first website!
+My name is Rebecca Romero and welcome to my first website!
-Im a sophomore ISAT major and Im interested in possibly concentrating in Biotechnology!
+I'm a sophomore ISAT major and Im interested in possibly concentrating in Biotechnology!

 ## About me